-This write up intends to explain tooth sensitivity in cold weather.
+This write-up intends to explain tooth sensitivity in cold weather.

 Generally, you are at the risk for this type of discomfort because of your diet.
 During the winter, your teeth pact in response to severe cold weather.
 This can cause cracks in your teeth and lead to the same type of ache that you experience when you take a bite of ice cream.
 Look at how the cold can have an effect on your teeth.
 Understand how this relates to winter weather.
-Furthermore, what you can do to fix pain and sensitive teeth or nerves.
+Furthermore, what you can do to fix pain and sensitive teeth or nerves?

 Can Cold Weather Harm My Teeth?

 Yes, cold weather can make your teeth hurt.
 In response to severe heat and cold, your teeth swell and contract.
 In due course, this can cause cracks in your teeth, exposing the weak microscopic tubes under your enamel.
-You feel the tooth pain due to cavities, gum infection, and other bad oral habits.
+You feel tooth pain due to cavities, gum infections, and other bad oral habits.

 Weather sensitivity can happen despite how well you look after your teeth.
 However, you’re at greater threat if you don’t carry out good oral cleanliness and live in an area that has intense temperature swings.
-To reduce sensitivity, you should find out about the common causes for sensitive teeth.
+To reduce sensitivity, you should find out about the common causes of sensitive teeth.
 Wondering what you should do when you detect soreness due to the cold weather.

 Reasons Liable for Seasonally Sensitive Teeth

 Your dentin could be exposed for several reasons.
-People frequently erode their enamel or undergo from receding gums and tooth sensitivity as a result of one of the following reasons:
+People frequently erode their enamel or undergo receding gums and tooth sensitivity as a result of one of the following reasons:

 - Periodontal diseases